 Lifestyle suggestions – well, you know us here at Migraine Strong.
 We advocate for the right medical treatment plans as well as all the other wedges of the Treatment Pie.
 I wish he had suggested some resources as he had no way of knowing that I was already doing a lot with lifestyle.

-Since my experience was so positive, I wish everyone needing expert care had access to Cove.
 It’s my understanding that Cove is available only in the United States.
 They are not able to provide services in all states but their coverage is growing quickly.

 Who may benefit from Cove?